 Luton Library Theatre with it's 238 seated capacity auditorium and Bar Area.
 See Venue Hire for more information.

 To become part of Luton Library Theatre's programme, please contact our Head of Arts & Cultural Programmes, Fahim Qureshi at Fahim.Qureshi@LutonCulture.com

 Other Family Friendly Events

-A new display of Theodor Kern oil paintings from Wardown's museum collections, focusing on Landscapes.
+A new display of Theodor Kern’s oil paintings.